Generations of Stanly’s… and George Washington slept here!

 The Stanly House was built in the early 1780s for John Wright Stanly, a prominent New Bern citizen.
 John Hawks, the architect who designed Tryon Palace, may have designed the Stanly House as well.
 Built of hand-hewn longleaf pine, the Stanly House remains one of the finest examples of Georgian architecture in the South.
+The Stanly House is currently closed, but the lovely garden is open to the public.

 While the house has had many owners and uses and has been moved twice, its gracious center-hall plan and grand two-story stairwell are as striking today as they were for 18th-century visitors.
 Careful attention to every detail inside and out attests to the skill and taste of its builders and restorers.